A Virtual Yellow Wristband

 Lunch was downstairs through the wine cellars.
 Both lunch and the location were awesome.

 Our viewing location was right on the course and we could cheer and photograph each rider as they came by.
 Since I kept the newspaper, I was the only one in our group that had the list of riders in order as they were coming, unless they had been passed by the rider behind them.
+It was my job to call out the rider coming next.

 The most memorable moment was sitting and trying to talk with the locals.
 Just like soccer parents, they brought their chairs and sat next to the course.
 They remained seated until Lance Armstrong was coming.
 Then everybody stood.
 They truly wanted to see this great champion of their tour.
 Don’t tell me the French (people) don’t love Lance.
 They do.